A Foolproof Way To Choose Influencers For Your Brand

 Bang Energy uses a wide range of both male and female swimsuit models to promote their enormous catalog of energy drinks that come in bright/vibrant colors.

-It’s important to know what quadrant an influencer fits into before you pay them to do a brand deal.
-Although each of them has a use case, the best influencers will almost always fall into the “Altruistic” quadrant.
-Sometimes influencers might fit into 2 or more quadrants.
+Sometimes influencers might fit into two or more quadrants.
 If that's the case, ensure that the primary quadrant the influencer falls into is the same as the one your brand wants to be associated with.